puppetlabs/puppetlabs-postgresql/README.md

 ####`plperl_package_name`
 This sets the default package name for the PL/Perl extension.
 Defaults to utilising the operating system default.

+####`plpython_package_name`
+This sets the default package name for the PL/Python extension.
+Defaults to utilising the operating system default.

 ####`service_manage`
 This setting selects whether Puppet should manage the service.
 Defaults to `true`.